Recurrence-Aware Long-Term Cognitive Network for Explainable Pattern Classification: Recurrence-aware LTCN-based classifier

 Equation \eqref{eq:weight} displays the unsupervised learning rule to compute the $i$-th column of the weight matrix $W_{M \times M}$ and the bias $b_i$ connected to the $i$-th neuron,

-where $X_i$ represents the $i$-th column of the training set $X_{K \times M}$ while $X_i^{*}$ is the matrix that results after removing the $i$-th column from $X$, while $K$ denotes the number of training instances.
+where $X_i$ is the $i$-th column of the training set $X_{K \times M}$ and $L$ is a $K \times (M+1)$ matrix that results after replacing the $i$-th column of $X$ with zeros and concatenating a $K \times 1$ column vector full of ones, while $K$ denotes the number of training instances.
 Those weights correspond to the coefficients of $M$ regression models such that $X_i$ is deemed the target variable of the $i$-th model.
-We assume that the training set has been normalized and that they are inverse-friendly (i.e., they do not cause $f(.)^{-1}$ to produce $-\infty$, $+\infty$ or any indeterminate behavior).
+We assume that the training set has been normalized and that they are inverse-friendly (i.e., they do not cause $f^{-1}(.)$ to produce $-\infty$, $+\infty$ or any indeterminate behavior).
 The intuition of this procedure is that we want to approximate the $i$-th problem variable given the remaining ones.

-The second component of our proposal is a recurrence-aware sub-network that connects each temporal state vector $A^{(t)}$ with the decision neurons.
-Therefore, this sub-network uses all states resulting from the recurrent reasoning rule.
+The second component of our proposal is a recurrence-aware sub-network that connects each temporal state $A_k^{(t)}$ with the decision neurons.
+This sub-network uses all states resulting from the recurrent reasoning rule for a new instance.
 Equation \eqref{eq:decision} shows the model used to compute the activation values of decision neurons,

-where $R_{{(T+1) \times N}}$ is the weight matrix connecting the temporal states (including the initial activation vector) with $N$ decision neurons, $Q_{K \times N}$ is the bias weights attached to decision neurons, while $H^{(T)}$ is a $K \times (T+1)$ matrix resulting from the recursive column-wise concatenation of the $T+1$ temporal state vectors.
-This recurrent concatenation operation is defined as follows:
+where $\hat{Y}_k$ is the prediction for the $k$-th training instance, $R_{{M(T+1) \times N}}$ is the outer weight matrix connecting the temporal states (including the initial state) with the $N$ decision neurons, while $Q_{1 \times N}$ is the bias weight vector attached to decision neurons.
+The matrices $R$ and $Q$ will be computed from historical data during the \textit{supervised learning step}.
+In this formulation, $H_k^{(T)}$ is a $1 \times M(T+1)$ matrix resulting from the recursive horizontal concatenation of the $T+1$ temporal states: